 In a perfect world, we all get everything we need through food alone.
 But in reality, our diets are dependent on many uncontrollable factors.
 Culture, lifestyle preferences, socio-economics, and physical geography all play a role in what ends up on our plates.
 That’s where supplementation comes in.
 As a practitioner, I make sure I am aware of what nutrients are sufficiently supplied for each individual I work with through food and then use available lab resources to confirm what deficiencies they are dealing with.
 Just like with hormones, when one is out of line, it blurs the rest of the picture with regards to nutrient consumption as a whole.

 Eating and supplementing for fertility is a simple way to make sure you are getting everything they need to be on the right track health-wise, regardless of the final destination.
-I created FullWell Prenatal vitamins for my clients who were trying to conceive, pregnant, and breastfeeding, but you might be surprised to find that it is a fairly comprehensive multivitamin for anyone (yes, there are plenty of men who take it, too!).
+I created FullWell Prenatal for my clients who were trying to conceive, pregnant, and breastfeeding, and Vitality and Virility for men who want to support their reproductive health, but you might be surprised to find that both are fairly comprehensive multivitamins too.

 If you (or your partner) are interested in learning more, feel free to browse Full Well's blog, The Knowledge Well.
 Like this post, I do (even deeper!) dives to discuss fertility diets, supplement quality, men’s fertility, and host extremely comprehensive articles on individual vitamins and minerals like A, B, D, E, and iron.*The information provided on this website is provided for educational purposes only and should not be treated as medical advice.
 FullWell makes no guarantees regarding the information provided or how products may work for any individual.
 If you suffer from a health condition, you should consult your health care practitioner for medical advice and before introducing any new products into your health care regimen.
 For more information please read our terms and conditions.